1. What is Perimenopause?

 5. Can I still fall pregnant during perimenopause?

 Until a woman has reached menopause (12 months without a period), the risk of pregnancy is still a possibility, and the use of contraceptives are still recommended.

 Fluctuating hormones during the perimenopausal state, will not only affect the physical health, but also your mental health.

 As your body produces less oestrogen, your metabolism slows down, and you start to experience hot flashes and night sweats.

 These changes can play havoc with your mental wellbeing, causing mood swings, sadness, and even rage.

 8. What can I do to counter the symptoms of perimenopause?

-Perimenopause can’t be stopped, but there are plenty of things that can help manage the symptoms.
+There are many ways you can counter the effects of perimenopause and the onset of menopause.
 Talk to our specialists at Northside Gynaecology about the best options.

-Staying healthy can also help manage the effects of menopause.
-This includes exercising, drinking less alcohol, not smoking, getting enough rest, and following a healthy and calcium rich diet.
-This can also help you manage weight gain in perimenopause.
+You will feel better, and manage the effects of perimenopause better by staying healthy.
+This includes exercising, drinking less alcohol, no smoking, getting enough rest, and following a healthy and calcium rich diet.

 If you require further information about perimenopause, Northside Gynaecology, our doctors, or our services, then please give us a call today.